-Strip galvanised steel offers durability and best corrosion protection
+Strip galvanized steel offers durability and best corrosion protection

-The requirements for mounting systems in photovoltaic systems are extraordinarily diverse: In addition to the different types of systems such as open space or roof, the statics and the structural design, as well as in particular the durability, play a decisive role in the planning of a base frame.
-The basic material steel manages this balancing act, especially if it is provided with a long-lasting and maintenance-free protection against corrosion and mechanical stress.
-With its surface-treated steel strip, Wuppermann offers high-quality and resistant products for solar park operators.
-Wuppermann Austria in Judenburg currently produces piling sections, support tubes and C-rails for the PV industry.
-Wuppermann uses high zinc coatings (Z) as well as alloys of zinc, magnesium and aluminium (ZM).
+The requirements for mounting systems in photovoltaic plants are extremely diverse: In addition to the different types of plants, such as ground-mounted or roof-mounted, the statics, design and durability of a structure also play a decisive role in the planning of a base frame.
+The base material steel, provided with long-lasting corrosion protection, manages this "balancing act of requirements" effortlessly.
+Wuppermann offers high-quality and resistant products for solar park designers and operators.
+These include galvanized strip steel and processed semi-finished products such as galvanized piling profiles, support tubes and C-rails.
+Wuppermann uses high zinc coatings (Z) as well as alloys of zinc, magnesium and aluminum (ZM).

 Wuppermann produces strip steel with runs of 1200 g/m² in pure zinc and 1000 g/m² in zinc-magnesium

 The standard for corrosion protection (DIN 55634-1) takes into account runs up to 600 g/m² for pure zinc (Z) and 430 g/m² for zinc-magnesium (ZM).
 But with these values, the production possibilities are by no means exhausted.
-In the strip galvanising plant of Wuppermann in Judenburg, Styria, runs of up to 1200 g/m² in pure zinc and 1000 g/m² in zinc-magnesium (Wuppermann Zink-Magnesium, short: Wzm) are produced - optionally with powder coating.
+In the strip galvanizing plant of Wuppermann in Judenburg, Styria, runs of up to 1200 g/m² in pure zinc and 1000 g/m² in zinc-magnesium (WTopCor) are produced - optionally with powder coating.
 This makes Wuppermann the only company in Europe that can produce such high Z and ZM runs.
 The high Z and ZM coatings open up undreamt-of possibilities for the harshest environmental conditions or piling profiles.

 Even relatively new designs such as floating solar plants or agro-photovoltaic systems, where solar plants are installed on agricultural land, have particularly high requirements for corrosion resistance.
 In the case of floating, the steel is exposed to an increased salt and/or moisture content in the ambient air, and in the case of agro-photovoltaics, the fertiliser places particular demands on the steel.
 In addition, areas that have been contaminated by different previous uses are increasingly being used to produce renewable energy and are being upgraded accordingly.
 Steel coated with high zinc or zinc-magnesium coatings, such as Wuppermann Zink-Magnesium, is predestined for these applications.

-Short delivery times and flexibility for rapid realisation of PV projects
+Short delivery times and flexibility for fast realization of PV projects

-Solar fields are project businesses with complex approval procedures.
-As soon as all approvals are available, rapid implementation is required.
-This means: fast deliveries, absolute adherence to schedules and flexibility.
-During the short construction phase, the material must be delivered "just-in-time", in the right quantity and in the right order according to the progress of the construction work.
-In addition, the pile-driving posts are the first components of an assembly system to be installed in a solar park.
-These logistical peculiarities can be mastered by close cooperation between a very experienced team at Wuppermann and the customer.
-This enables exceptionally short delivery times of 14 days to be achieved.
-The customer also gains even more time thanks to the already hot-dip galvanised steel: Wuppermann delivers a finished product - no on-site reworking is necessary.
+Orders in the PV industry are often project business and involve complex approval procedures.
+As soon as all approvals have been obtained, fast implementation is required.
+This means short delivery times, absolute adherence to deadlines and high flexibility.
+The individual parts have to be delivered "just-in-time", in the right quantity and sequence according to the construction progress.
+In addition, the driven posts are the first components of the substructure to be installed in a solar park.
+These logistical peculiarities can be mastered through narrowest cooperation of a very experienced team at Wuppermann with the client.
+This also allows exceptionally short delivery times of 14 days to be realized.

 The popularity of zinc-magnesium is growing steadily